Why Building Lower-Body Strength Is One of the Best Things You Can Do for Yourself.

 - Leg swings, glute bridges, hip openers

-- A few bodyweight squats to prime my form
+- Bodyweight squats to prime movement

-🏋️ Main Leg Workout (With Reps, Weights & Progress)
+Main Leg Workout (With Reps, Weights & Progress)

 1. Barbell Back Squat